Skip to main content

 Bottom Line

 The NHA CPT is a legitimate, respected certification that opens doors in outpatient and ambulatory care.
 It’s achievable with 6-8 weeks of focused preparation.
-Study all 5 domains (don’t skip safety).
+Study every content domain (don’t skip safety).
 Take practice tests.
 Understand the clinical reasoning behind every answer.

 Our PhlebotomySkills platform is designed for both ASCP PBT and NHA CPT preparation.
-500+ practice questions, flashcards, timed tests, and full study guides.
-Start your free trial today and pass your exam first attempt.
+330+ practice questions, flashcards, timed tests, and full study guides.
+Start with the free practice quiz today and pass your exam first attempt.